Make it social¶

 Pair programming is a very effective method of sharing knowledge through active practice.
 It’s commonly used in industry.
 Two programmers collaborate actively on a programming task.
 In the traditional driver-and-navigator style, two programmers are physically co-located.
 One of them - the driver or pilot - physically types the code into the terminal or code editor.
 They think about micro-issues in the code (tactics): what goes into the body of a

 for loop, the syntax of the code, etc.

 The navigator or co-pilot assist the driver in telling them what to write.
 They typically focus on macro issues: what a function should accomplish, how the code is structured, etc. They can also perform other tasks on a second laptop, for example looking up documentation.

 I wrote this book in part to become better at the skills I’m now teaching you.
 Teaching is a great way to learn.

 Pair programming forces you to hone your communication skills.
 Nothing quite reveals your gaps in knowledge than trying to explain to someone what is going on with a piece of code.
 Sometimes, the people you’re pairing with can immediately fill your gap in knowledge; in other cases, you can both learn about a new subject at the same time.
 Pair programming is especially effective at transmitting knowledge about under-documented systems.
 You may have explained to a new student in your lab how to perform mysterious experimental procedure X. The best way to transmit that knowledge is to have the student attempt to perform the procedure in front of you: active practice enhances learning.

-I learned about Ctrl+Shift+R (reverse search in bash) through pair programming.
+Ctrl+Shift+R (reverse search in bash) through pair programming.